-REFERENDUM BILL 42 GIVES EVEN MORE TAXING POWER TO GOVERNMENT the telephone company and remitted to the county for operating the system.
+REFERENDUM BILL 42 GIVES EVEN MORE TAXING POWER TO GOVERNMENT

 Referendum-Bill-42 repeals laws requiring counties to obtain voter approval before they can impose a tax on phone services.
 We are again being asked to give up a right to protect ourselves from excessive taxation and make it easier for government to tax us more.